khalil431/GradeBook/README.md

 ## Usage

 - Once the project is running:
    - Use the GUI to add, edit, or delete student records and their marks.
    - Export data to CSV using the provided functionality within the application.
    - Explore different features implemented in the application's custom GUI.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.